 This section was produced in collaboration with El Hispanic News, a monthly bilingual newspaper that is the oldest Hispanic publication in the Pacific Northwest and a leading source of information for the Hispanic community.

 Latinx culture is alive and well in Portland.
-These markets, arts, attractions and restaurants display the best of the local Hispanic community.
+These markets, arts, attractions and restaurants display the best of the local Latinx community.

 Painted in vibrant shades of pink, yellow and turquoise, the Portland Mercado shines brightly as an innovative cultural hub for Portland.
 Opened in April 2015, the complex provides affordable launch space for local Latino-owned businesses.
-With 19 enterprises — including a neighborhood grocery, meat market, coffee shop and food cart pod — in place, the Mercado has also become one of the city’s most delicious destinations.
+With more than a dozen enterprises in place — including a neighborhood grocery, juice bar, and food cart pod — the Mercado has also become one of the city’s most delicious destinations.

 The Grotto, The National Sanctuary of Our Sorrowful Mother